Tambini/Plane-and-simple/README.md

 - Footer
 - Get all images on landing page and styled nicely
 - Functionality of going to profile page
-- Profile Page loading Image and info about site
+- Profile Page loading Image and breif info about city

 ### Component Hierarchy: